cboulanger/qx-contrib-Dialog/README.md

 ### Install icon theme
-From v1.3.0 on, the contrib allows you to use your custom icons for the dialogs.
+From v1.3.0 on, the contrib allows you to use custom icons for the dialogs.
 However, this means that the icons will not work out of the box.
-You MUST use [one of the shipped icon themes](source/class/dialog/theme/icon) in your application or write your own, defining the aliases "dialog.icon.cancel" etc. with the path to the icon that should be used.
-Those paths also need to be put into a `@asset` compiler hin`.
+You MUST use [one of the shipped icon themes](source/class/dialog/theme/icon) in your application's [meta theme](demo/default/source/class/dialog/theme/Theme.js) or write your own, defining the aliases "dialog.icon.cancel" etc. with the path to the icon that should be used.
+Those paths also need to be put into a `@asset` compiler hint.
 See, for example, [this theme class](source/class/dialog/theme/icon/IcoMoonFree.js).